 Sponsored by Jennifer and Greg Dunn

 Creative Corner is a unique, interactive play area for children of all ages.
 Hands-on activities, books, drawing easels, and a wall light board encourage creativity in many different forms.
 Children can release their inner artistic abilities and create beautiful artwork to take home or to leave for future guests to enjoy.
+We ask that guardians accompany their children in the Creative Corner.
+Children age 14 and under must be accompanied by an adult to visit the museum galleries.
 Free admission.

 On the 2nd Sunday of every month from 1-4pm KMA offers families a free drop-